Huixxi/TensorFlow2.0-for-Deep-Reinforcement-Learning/tutorial_blogs/Building_Rainbow_Step_by_Step_with_TensorFlow2.0.md

 * Prioritizing with Temporal-Difference(TD) Error
 TD-Error: how far the value is from its next-step bootstrap estimate $$ r + \lambda V(s') - V(s) $$
 Where the value $r + \lambda V(s') $ is known as the TD target.
 Experiences with high magnitude TD error also appear to be replayed more often.
-TD-errors have also been used as a prioritization mechanism for determining where to focus re- sources, for example when choosing where to explore or which features to select.
+TD-errors have also been used as a prioritization mechanism for determining where to focus resources, for example when choosing where to explore or which features to select.
 However, the TD-error can be a poor estimate in some circumstances as well, e.g. when rewards are noisy.

 * Stochastic Prioritization
 Because `greedy prioritization` results in high-error transitions are replayed too frequently causing lack of diversity which could lead to `over-fitting`.
 So `Stochastic Prioritization` is intruduced in order to add diversity and find a balance between greedy prioritization and random sampling.